jemiller0/Folio/README.md

 # Folio console application

 ## Description

-This project includes a console application that can be used to load and save data to and from a FOLIO database to JSON files.
+This project includes a console application that can be used to load and save data to and from a FOLIO database and JSON files.
 The data can be loaded and saved using SQL or the FOLIO web API.

 ## Requirements